gwcottle/rcrunchbase/readme.md

 # rcrunchbase
 *Updated for Crunchbase API v3.1!*
 An R client for the CrunchBase API.
-Developed with a particular focus on Prospect Development

 ## Installation
 The easiest way to install `rcrunchbase` is using `devtools`.
 If you don't have devtools installed, then start by typing: